What’s The “Leaky Gut” Repair Time?

 Talk of gut health is all around us.
 People finally don’t look at me like I have two heads when I say “leaky gut” and everyones favorite quote from Hippocrates (Not like I had to remind you, but it’s “All Disease Begins in the Gut”) is thrown around so often.
-We’re all hyper aware that gut health is an issue, and in the autoimmune community the gut/autoimmune/everything else connection is starting to become more and more widely accepted.
+We’re all hyper aware that gut health is an issue to keep our eyes on these days!

-First, just in case you’re not familiar… what is gut healing and why do we need to do it?
+First, just in case you’re not familiar… what is gut repair and why do we need to do it?

 Gut healing is most often practiced by those with leaky gut or what I prefer to call, increased intestinal permeability.
 The effected may experience…